RonenNess/GeonBit/docs/README.md

 For more complicated stuff (for example, if you build a multiplayer game and need networking components), GeonBit is opened source easy to extend, so you can easily write your own components and integrate inside the existing ECS framework.

+# Demos

+Some *GeonBit* demo projects are available [here](https://github.com/RonenNess/GeonBit.Demos).
+Feel free to download and use them!

 # Glossary

 Before diving deeper into *GeonBit*, lets define some basic concepts (these are relevant to most ECS engines out there):